 I want her to know when my son’s blood glucose levels are out of whack.

 In school, he often had teachers who just “knew” when he was out of range.
-I felt safe because they would make sure that he tested and took care of himself.
-She needs to make me feel the same way.
+I felt safe because they would make sure that he checked his blood glucose levels and took care of himself.
+A partner of a person with diabetes ideally should make a parent feel the same way.

 I want her to know to carry glucose with them at all times.